thomas-j-vincent/advent-of-code/Day2/Day2README.txt

 The first way I did this was to remove the check_odd_even function, instead choosing to use the modulus operator outside it.
 I then removed the entire loop when checking if the number is divisable by 11, as we do that functionality later anyway.
 I also removed the segment that checks is the values are above the minimum and below the maximum, as that we can just check each number individually
 Finally I skipped reassembling the halves as that value was the same as the "value" string from earlier which we use in the allMatch loop to add to the total.

+Task 2:

+In task 2 it was discovered that invalid IDs could also be singular digit repeating numbers such as 111

+ Explaining the code from top to bottom:

+In the second task I attempted to remove the for i in numbers for loop by creating another list containing the start and end values from the ranges instead.
+This reduces the amount of loops the code has to go to and therefore speeds up the program, I attempted to do this with the previous task however, I structured the entire code around this loop, with no way to determine between start and end values from different ranges and therefore kept it the same.

+For the function generate_invalid_IDs I used the function from someones solution found on reddit (I can't find their name) but this is the way it works and how I optimised it for purpose of only solving the second task:
+The first line finds the total length of the highest number possible by taking the max_value (passed to the function), finding its lenght and then converting it to an integer
+The person then chooses to store all the invalid numbers in the range, and can therefore pass that back to the program as a list to iterate through, this works better than my system as i